manifoldfinance/openmev-provider/README.md

   single bundle submission, including detailed timestamps for the various phases a bundle goes before reaching miners.

-## OpenMEV on Goerli
+## Testnetwork Example: Goerli

+> Note that OpenMEV does not operate on Goerli, this is via flashbots

-To test OpenMEV before going to mainnet, you can use the Goerli OpenMev relay, which works in conjunction with a OpenMEV-enabled Goerli validator.
-OpenMEV on Goerli requires two simple changes:
+To test OpenMEV before going to mainnet, you can use the Goerli Flashbots relay, which works in conjunction with a OpenMEV-enabled Goerli validator.
+Running a compatible OpenMEV client on Goerli requires two simple changes:

-1. Ensure your genericProvider passed in to the `OpenMevBundleProvider` constructor is connected to Goerli (gas estimates and nonce requests need to correspond to the correct chain):
+1. Ensure your genericProvider passed in to the `OpenMevBundleProvider` / `FlashbotsBundleProvider` constructor is connected to Goerli (gas estimates and nonce requests need to correspond to the correct chain):